Stafford: Landmarks

 The Shire Hall was built in 1798 as a court house and office of the Mayor and Clerk of Stafford.
 The Shire Hall used to be the town's court house, and is a Grade II listed building.
 In recent times, the building was used as an art gallery and library, before a new facility was built within the new council buildings, The Market Square has recently gone under a £2 million redevelopment which was completed in November 2023.

 Green Hall on Lichfield Road is a Grade II listed manor house (now apartments), originally built about 1810 as Forebridge Hall, known after 1880 as Green Hall.
 It was previously used as a girls' school and as council offices.

 The Shugborough Hall country estate is 4 mi out of town.
 It once belonged to the Earls of Lichfield and is now owned by the National Trust.
 The 19th-century Sandon Hall is 5 mi north-east of Stafford.
 It is set in 400 acre of parkland, as the seat of the Earl of Harrowby.
 Weston Hall stands 5 mi east of Stafford, in the Trent valley with a large park and was once part of the Chartley estate.
 It is thought that the main part of the hall was built about 1550 as a small dower house, but the architectural evidence suggests it is Jacobean.
 Weston Hall was extended in 1660 into a three-gabled structure with high-pitched roofs.

 Culture

 Stafford Gatehouse Theatre is the town's main entertainment and cultural venue.
 Its Met Studio is a dedicated to stand-up comedy and alternative live music.
 There is an art gallery in the Shire Hall.

+Victoria Park hosts the annual LGBTQ+ Pride Festival started in 2024 by 2 local business owners attracting over 8000 people throughout the town centre during the festival.

 Staffordshire County Showground, just outside the town, holds many national and local events.
 The annual Shakespeare Festival at Stafford Castle has attracted many notable people, including Frank Sidebottom and Ann Widdecombe.